If you’ve been trying to decide between a Russian Tortoise and a Greek Tortoise, then you’ve come to the right place.

 Its is amazing how these reptiles have survived on the changing environmental conditions and evolved to a much better-adapted species over the past years.
 Located on virtually every continent, these animals have been a center of attraction for many, attracting numerous scientific researches.

-There are over 100 known species of tortoise in the world.
-They are different in their size, diet, shell color, lifespan… In our current generation, it’s not a rare case to visit someone and find a tortoise as a pet.
+In our current generation, it’s not a rare case to visit someone and find a tortoise as a pet.
 Yes, these mysterious animals that have roamed in the wild for millions of years are finding their way into our homesteads.
 Maybe it’s their gentle non-aggressive nature that has captured the attention of many, or maybe it’s their merely unbelievable capability to adapt to new environment.
 These facts may be uncertain.
 But it’s certain enough that they will be around for numerous years to come.

 In this case, the Greek and the Russian tortoise shall be carefully examined in various aspects and their differences and similarities presented in a table format below: